-Unemployed persons.
-Those in this category are all persons who had no employment during the reference week, were available for work—except for temporary illness—and made specific efforts to find employment sometime during the 4-week period ending with the reference week.
-Persons who were waiting to be recalled to a job from which they had been laid off need not have been looking for work to be classified as unemployed.
+Unemployed.
+Those in this category are all people who had no employment during the reference week, were available for work—except for temporary illness—and made specific efforts to find employment sometime during the 4-week period ending with the reference week.
+People who were waiting to be recalled to a job from which they had been laid off need not have been looking for work to be classified as unemployed.

 Duration of unemployment.
-This categorization represents the length of time (through the current reference week) that persons classified as unemployed had been looking for work.
-For persons who were laid off, the duration of unemployment represents the number of full weeks they had been on layoff.
+This categorization represents the length of time (through the current reference week) that people classified as unemployed had been looking for work.
+For people who were laid off, the duration of unemployment represents the number of full weeks they had been on layoff.

 Labor force.
-This group comprises all persons classified as employed or unemployed in accordance with the criteria described above.
+This group comprises all people classified as employed or unemployed in accordance with the criteria described in the previous paragraph.

 Unemployment rate.
-The unemployment rate represents the number of unemployed persons as a percentage of the labor force.
+The unemployment rate represents the number of unemployed people as a percentage of the labor force.

 Participation rate.
 This measure represents the proportion of the civilian noninstitutional population that is in the labor force.